 The Most Common Truck Accident Injuries

-Anytime there’s an 18-wheeler involved in a collision, the capacity for damage increases exponentially.
-In this article, we’ll be taking a look at some of the most common types of injuries incurred in a crash with an 18-wheeler.
+Anytime there's an 18-wheeler involved in a collision, the likelihood of serious injury increases substantially.
+In this article, we'll be taking a look at some of the most common types of injuries incurred in a crash with an 18-wheeler.

 Questions Answered on This Page:

 - What are some common truck accident injuries?

 - What are your legal remedies/filing a lawsuit?

 In Texas, the civil justice system provides you with avenues to seek compensation from the trucking company responsible for your injuries.
 A settlement from a truck accident case is not guaranteed, and you are not entitled to a single dime in compensation simply for being involved in a truck accident under Texas law.
 But the laws of the state of Texas do grant you the right to seek compensation.